-Involves completion of two six-credit sections of DBA 795 Directed Research on Applied Projects, and two of the following four-credit, elective courses:
+Students begin Phase 2 by passing a comprehensive written examination on content from selected Phase 1 courses, prepared by DBA faculty members.
+They then complete 12 credits of DBA 795 Directed Research on Applied Projects, and two of the following four-credit, elective courses:

-- DBA 750 Teaching Business in Higher Education (for those interested in faculty positions teaching business in higher education institutions) - DBA 751 Professional Consulting in Business (for those interested in professional management consulting practice)

-• DBA 755 Current topics in Business (for those interested in advanced management practices for businesses)
+- DBA 750 Innovative Teaching for Business Faculty and Professionals (for those interested in faculty positions teaching business in higher education institutions) - DBA 751 Professional Consulting in Business: Theory and Practice (for those interested in professional management consulting practice) - DBA 755 Current topics in Business (for those interested in advanced management practices for businesses).
+The initial focus of DBA 755 was on the topic of advanced leadership, but the selection of alternative topics is likely.

-In this phase, students complete an applied research project, prepare a dissertation on the project, and deliver an oral presentation describing study methodology and findings/recommendations to the dissertation subcommittee, project sponsors, invited faculty, students, and guests.
+In this phase, students are encouraged to complete an applied research project, prepare a dissertation on the project, and deliver an oral presentation describing study methodology and findings/recommendations to the Dissertation Committee, project sponsors, invited faculty, students, and others.